Matrix Decomposition and Applications: Spectral Decomposition (Theorem)

-The above decomposition is called the spectral decomposition for real symmetric matrices and is often known as the \textit{spectral theorem}. \paragraph{Spectral theorem vs eigenvalue decomposition} In the eigenvalue decomposition, we require the matrix $\bA$ to be square and the eigenvectors to be linearly independent.
-Whereas in the spectral theorem, any symmetric matrix can be diagonalized, and the eigenvectors are chosen to be orthonormal.
+In the eigenvalue decomposition (Theorem~\ref{theorem:eigenvalue-decomposition}), we require the matrix $\bA$ to be square and its eigenvectors to be linearly independent.
+In contrast, the spectral theorem applies to any symmetric matrix, and the eigenvectors are chosen to be orthonormal.
+On the other hand, analogous to eigenvalue decomposition, the spectral decomposition enables efficient computation of the $m$-th power of a matrix $\bA$: If $\bA$ admits a spectral decomposition $\bA=\bQ\bLambda\bQ^\top$, then the $m$-th power of $\bA$ can be computed as $\bA^m = \bQ\bLambda^m\bQ^\top$.

-\paragraph{A word on the spectral decomposition} In Lemma~\ref{lemma:eigenvalue-similar-matrices} (p.~\pageref{lemma:eigenvalue-similar-matrices}), we proved that the eigenvalues of similar matrices are the same.
-From the spectral decomposition, we notice that $\bA$ and $\bLambda$ are similar matrices such that their eigenvalues are the same.
-For any diagonal matrices, the eigenvalues are the diagonal components. \footnote{Actually, we have shown in the last section that the diagonal values for triangular matrices are the eigenvalues of it.} To see this, we realize that
+In Proposition~\ref{proposition:eigenvalue-similar-matrices}, we proved that similar matrices have the same eigenvalues.
+From the spectral decomposition, we observe that $\bA$ and $\bLambda$ are similar matrices and thus share the same eigenvalues.
+For any diagonal matrix, the eigenvalues are simply the entries on the main diagonal. \footnote{In fact, in the previous section, we showed that the diagonal entries of triangular matrices are their eigenvalues.} To verify this, observe that

-where $\be_i$ is the $i$-th basis vector.
-Therefore, the matrix $\Lambda$ contains the eigenvalues of $\bA$.
+where $\be_i$ is the $i$-th standard basis vector.
+Therefore, the diagonal matrix $\bLambda$ contains the eigenvalues of $\bA$.